 In 2013 the fan died.
 That was a $1200 part I think.
 It was however covered by the warranty.
 In 2020 the vent blower got very noisy cause a bearing was going.
 But you can’t just replace a bearing.
 That would be too sensible.
 Because of the intentionally unserviceable design that meant not just a motor, but an entire panel full of electronics had to be replaced.
 The replacement is a cheap plastic assembly that surely cost less than $100, possibly less than $50 to manufacture.
 And that assembly installed was $2800.

-Meanwhile while it could die tomorrow, or in another decade or two, my old furnace just keeps running tickity boo.
+Meanwhile, my old furnace, while it could die tomorrow, or in another decade or two, it just keeps running tickity boo.
 The older furnace that my mum replaced at exorbitant cost would probably still be running fine if it had been maintained.
-And the replacement mathematically would have taken perhaps decades to offset the net cost of replacement with increased efficiency.
+The replacement mathematically could have taken decades to offset the net cost of replacement by increased efficiency.
 Except new furnaces do not last decades.